 This article explores how employers can best prepare for, and manage employee behaviour during end of year functions to not only ensure a safe, enjoyable event for those attending, but could also to help protect the business against certain claims such as, but not limited to; workers compensation, sexual harassment, and discrimination.
 Employers should expect the best but prepare for the worst.

 Anti-discrimination and workplace health and safety laws in Australia impose a duty of care on employers to ensure the health and safety of employees, not only whilst they are performing work, but also at events outside of work where there is a clear connection to the workplace.
 If an incident occurs at a workplace event, the scope of accountability can extend to not only the business but any individual who could be held reasonably responsible for the event, including directors and human resources.
 As a result, all reasonable steps must be taken toward ensuring the health and safety of employees, both physically and mentally, before a workplace event.
+Some case examples are

 In the case of Vegara v Ewin FCAFC 100 (12 August 2014), the respondent was found to have sexually harassed the applicant over several locations, the first of which was the office.
 The applicant had repeatedly sought to discourage the advances of the respondent and attempted to resolve the issues outside of the workplace at a nearby pub.
 In the preceding days, the pair attended a workplace event where the applicant became intoxicated, and following the event the pair engaged in what the applicant deemed as ‘unwanted sexual assault’.
 One of the main issues of the case was whether the ‘unwanted sexual assault’ occurred whilst ‘at work’.
 The Federal Court of Australia – Full Court found a reasonable connection to the workplace given the sexual advances initially begun within the workplace.
 The respondent appealed the decision however his appeal was later dismissed.